 Message Condition Action Auto StartStop Press Brake to Start Engine The system needs to restart the engine but requires your confirmation.
+Press the brake pedal to restart the engine.
 Auto StartStop Press a Pedal to Start Engine The system needs to restart the engine but requires your confirmation.
 Press the brake pedal or the accelerator pedal to restart the engine.